 Recently Roswell Park Comprehensive Cancer Center launched the world’s first phase I clinical trial of a specific type of adoptive T cell therapy.
-It marked the first time the Institute had produced a genetically engineered T cell therapy in-house in its Center for Immunotherapy (CFI).
+It marked the first time the Institute had produced a genetically engineered T cell therapy in-house in its Division of Translational Immuno-Oncology (DTIO).
 Learn more about immunotherapy innovation at Roswell Park in this final article of a three-part series.

 For more information about this clinical trial, please call 1-877-275-7724.